flywheel-apps/bids-app-template-test/README.md

 ## Edit gear files

 Now that you know how things generally work, it's time to edit `Dockerfile`, `manifest.json`, and `run.py` and also the utility scripts in `utils/` as necessary.
 The scripts in the subdirectories of `utils/` provide functionality that help with BIDS-App gears.
 For example, `download_bids()` in `utils/bids/download_bids.py` is used to download data in BIDS format from a flywheel instance (given the proper settings in `config.json`).
 This function has a nice feature for debugging: if the BIDS data has already been downloaded, it won't download it again.
 That will save a lot of time.
 When you edit `bids-gear/run.py` and `bids-gear/utils/args.py`, search for the string "editme".
 This string marks places in the python code that must be edited and also indicates optional features (like running bids-validator before running the main code).
 Ideally, you won't have to edit the python modules in `utils/*/*.py` because they are established methods for getting things done.
 But if you do need edit them or if you've found a better way to do it, please consider creating a pull request to share with the community.
-You can delete any subdirctory module that you don't call.
+You can delete any subdirectory module that you don't call.

 Each time you edit `Dockerfile`, `manifest.json`, or any python file, run `bids-app-test/build.py` to re-build the Docker container.
 When you are done editing, you'll need some test data to debug the gear.